Finding a Top Financial Advisor Firm in Maine

 Although socially and environmentally responsible investing has exploded in popularity in recent years, this firm does not engage in these strategies.
 However, its advisors do realize that clients will likely have specific preferences for their portfolios, and the firm is positioned to work within the framework of those priorities.

 While R.M.
 Davis, Inc. claims the title of the largest firm on this list in terms of assets under management, H.M.
-Payson has the largest advisory staff at 23 members.
-It’s one of just two firms on this list, alongside Penobscot Financial Advisors, that does not require a minimum account size.
-So even at its vast size, the firm works with more non-high-networth individuals than high-net-worth individuals.
+Payson has one of this lists's largest advisory staffs at 23 members.
+It’s one of the few firms on this list that does not require a minimum account size.
+So even at its vast size, the firm works with more non-high-net-worth individuals than high-net-worth individuals.

 The Portland-based firm works with a variety of other client types as well, including institutions, businesses, estates, trusts, foundations, charitable organizations, pension and profit-sharing plans, investment companies and municipalities.
 Overall though, individuals dominate its client base.

-The fee-only firm employs eight chartered financial analysts (CFAs), five certified financial planners (CFPs), two certified trust and financial advisors (CTFAs) and one certified IRA services professional (CISP).
+The fee-based firm employs seven chartered financial analysts (CFAs), five certified financial planners (CFPs), two certified trust and financial advisors (CTFAs) and one certified IRA services professional (CISP).
 The CISP certification is hardly ever seen, and H.M.
 Payson is the sole firm on this list to have a CISP on its team.

 H.M.
 Payson Background